Foodbanks across the country are set to receive pork from Kiwi farms that would otherwise be wasted.

 "It will also deliver much-needed cash to pork wholesalers who are under severe cash-flow and profitability pressure."

-The Government's Budget, announced on Thursday, allocated $14.9 million over two years for the initiative.
+The Government's Budget, announced on Thursday, allocated $14.9 million over two years for initiatives like this that redirect food that would otherwise go to waste.

 Baines said NZ Pork had been in discussion with the Government for the past month to try and get the programme off the ground.